mjamado/TicTacToeJS/README.md

 If everything went normally, a strategic play must be made.
 I won't rundown the options: there's a flowchart in this repository (`tictactoe.png`) with the full strategy, and I implement it fully in the `strategicPlay` function.

 A last word of warning about the code: beware of the board rotation in the `playChoose` function.
-I could've done that in tenths of other ways, but that was what looked more sleek, altthough I'll admit it's not the easiest to understand.
+I could've done that in tenths of other ways, but that was what looked more sleek, although I'll admit it's not the easiest to understand.

 ### How to use just about anywhere ###